CSCI-4830-002-2014/challenge-week-11/README.md

 CSV to JSON.
 Not difficult, just time consuming to figure it out.
 Also, too many screen shots required again.
 When proving that you did a task takes longer than the task itself, that's an issue.
+I also didn't think doing Mongo Challenge 4 was worth it.
+Too much for only 5 points.

 # Graph Database I